 17 February 2017

-A crime prevention event is being held at the Multi Agency Hub on Westcliff Precinct on Tuesday 21 February from 12pm to 3pm for local allotment holders on Bodmin Road.
+A crime prevention event is being held on Bodmin Close on Tuesday 21 February from 12pm to 3pm for local allotment holders.

 North Lincolnshire Council’s Safer Neighbourhoods team, Humberside Police and Ongo are working with the allotment holders in a bid to prevent break-ins and theft of equipment.